nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 at the `Sabre DAV website <http://sabre.io/dav/service-discovery/>`_

-These *well known* URLs are located under the web root driectory  of your webserver, whether or not your nextcloud installation is installed in the roo or a subfolder of your web server:
+These *well known* URLs are located under the web root driectory  of your webserver, whether or not your nextcloud installation is installed in the root or a subfolder of your web server:

 | ``https://example.com/.well-known/``
 |